pinkythe2nd/Gandalf-Bot/README.md

 ---To Run---

-You must have a JSON file containg 5 keys that looks something like,
+You must have a JSON in the same directory as the python files.
+The file must contain 5 keys that looks something like,